 Students and graduates have 24/7 access to Taylor College's electronic library available through LIRN.

-Taylor College students are also supported by a team of Librarians through the LIRN Librarian Service, For research and reference assistance, students and faculty can contact a team of LIRN Librarians by email: TaylorCollege@lirn.net email at any time and without cause.
-All classwork/homework correspondence will be communicated through this email address only.
+Taylor College students are also supported by a team of Librarians through the LIRN Librarian Service, For research and reference assistance, students and faculty can contact a team of LIRN Librarians by email: TaylorCollege@lirn.net.

 College Email Account